 Content AuthorshipI am a full time practicing physician, and I am the only content author.
-I spend roughly 40 hours per month writing content, and have done so for nearly 20 years.
+I spend roughly 40 hours per month writing content, and have done so for over 20 years.
 As with medicine in general, the website content is far from static.
 I log the updates each month here, with a link to the full updated website content.
 I use the review literature and conferences in primary care and emergency medicine to trigger topic reviews in order to systematically update the content.
-At most, I'll update only 700-800 of the over 6600 topic pages per year, with a plan to systematically update the entire website every 7-8 years.
+At most, I'll update only 700-800 of the nearly 7000 topic pages per year, with a plan to systematically update the entire website every 7-8 years.

 How is Fpnotebook supported financially?